The Mother Nature Programme

 Status: This project is ongoing

-Postnatal depression is a type of depression that many parents experience after having a baby.
-It affects 10-20 per cent of women and birthing people, and can have a detrimental effect on them, their children, families, and society.
+Postnatal depression is a type of depression that can occur after having a baby.
+It affects around 10-20 per cent of mothers, and can have a detrimental effect on them, their children, families, and wider society.

 Treatments for postnatal depression, such as medication or talking therapies, are not always acceptable or accessible to those needing help.
-This means that few women and birthing people receive treatment, especially amongst underserved groups.
+Many mothers do not receive treatment, especially those from under-served groups.
 We need new solutions which help to reduce inequalities in maternal mental health.

 Research has found that spending time in, and connecting with, nature can positively affect a person’s physical and mental health.
-Alongside people with lived experience, the research team has co-designed a group nature-based intervention tailored for postnatal women and birthing people, and their babies.
-This study will build and expand on that work.
+The research team, led by Dr Katie Hall, has worked with people with lived experience to co-design a nature-based intervention tailored for groups of postnatal mothers and their babies.
+This research will build and expand on that work.

 Project aims